No comment

-No comment is a phrase used as a response to journalistic inquiries which the respondent does not wish to answer.
-Public figures may decline to comment on issues they are questioned or have nothing to say about the issue at the time.
+No comment or Comment-free is a phrase used as a response to journalistic inquiries which the respondent does not wish to answer.
+Public figures, such as celebrities and politicians, may decline to comment on issues they are questioned or have nothing to say about the issue at the time.

-No comment indicates that the speaker does not choose to say anything on the subject, and it is automatically invalidated if the speaker then comments or answers questions.
+No comment indicates that the speaker does not choose to say anything on the subject.
 It is not a request for the material to be considered off the record or otherwise kept confidential.
-If the speaker wishes to talk about the subject, but does not wish to be named as a source, he must obtain the journalist's explicit agreement in advance that the response is not to be used for attribution.
+If the speaker wishes to talk about the subject, but does not wish to be named as a source, they must obtain the journalist's explicit agreement in advance that the response is not to be used for attribution.

-In many English-speaking countries such as the U.K. and the U.S., this phrase is also a stock phrase, especially in popular culture, where a suspect or person being interviewed in a criminal investigation wishes to exercise their right to silence.
+In many English-speaking countries such as the UK and the U.S., this phrase is also a stock phrase, especially in popular culture, where a suspect or person being interviewed in a criminal investigation wishes to exercise their right to silence.